-- Your chicken breast should come skinless, in halves.
-For the avoidance of doubt, the picture shows one chicken breast, with one half sliced.
-If you are using the smaller variety, you should use 3 halves.
+- Your chicken breast should come skinless, and be cut into halves.
+For the avoidance of doubt, the picture shows one chicken breast, with one half sliced and the other half whole.

-- Place the chicken in the brine, making sure the pieces are completely submerged.
-If you are using a container with a flat bottom, you will probably need additional brine, adjust accordingly.
+- Rinse the breasts and place them in the brine, making sure the pieces are completely submerged.
 Cover with a plate or clear wrap.
-If it is a hot summer day you should consider keeping the chicken in the fridge during the brining, or adding a few cubes of ice every 2 hours.
+If it is a hot summer day you should keep the chicken in the fridge during the brining, or adding a few cubes of ice every 2 hours.
 If its winter you can just leave it alone in the open.

 - After 8 hours discard the brine which would have become cloudy.
 Rinse the chicken breasts thoroughly in running water or leave it to soak in a bowl of plain water for a while.
 If you are not cooking the chicken immediately, place it in the fridge.

 - When the water is boiling, put each half breast of chicken into an individual quart sized zip loc bag.
 Spoon any left over oil into the bags as well.
 Squeeze out all the air and seal.

 - Put the bags in the boiling water.
 Cover and boil for 2 minutes.
-Leave in the pot, without opening the lid, for a further 20 minutes (less time if your chicken breasts are small, more time if your pot is not large enough).
+Leave in the pot, without opening the lid, for a further 20 minutes (less time if you are only cooking 1 chicken breasts, more time if your pot is not large enough).

 - When you finally remove the chicken from the bags, you should notice that the breasts have shrunk a bit but not too much.
-The meat has a slight pinkish hue.
-This is normal, the chicken is not undercooked.
+The meat has a slight pinkish hue from the brining, this is normal, the chicken is not undercooked.

 - There will be a small quantity of concentrated chicken stock left in each bag from the brine that was in the chicken.
 Reserve this and drench the chicken in it after you have sliced/diced it.
 You can also use this stock for making a sauce.